egorvdovenko/qr-itsupport-bot/README.md

 ## Actions

-- `tickets`: Displays the user's tickets.
+- `completed_tickets`: Displays the user's completed tickets.
-- `pending`: Displays the current pending tickets.
+- `uncompleted_tickets`: Displays the user's uncompleted tickets.
 - `language`: Changes the bot's language.
+Allows to switch between English and Russian.
+- `subscribe`: Subscribes the user to notifications.

 ## Running the Bot